 After working so hard to get my dream job and after focusing on my career, I have decided to quit and leave everything behind.
 Crazy, right?
 I know that this is becoming a trend right now; you hear about people quitting their jobs or postponing their studies to travel all the time but usually they are choosing this path because they hate their jobs or because they are not ready yet to go to university.
 However, I chose to quit because I think that life is short and spending half of it in front of a computer is not something I want for my future.
 I was lucky because my partner in crime, my boyfriend, was thinking the same.

 Getting ready for traveling full time was not an easy task.
-We had one month to get ready and we barely had enough time to finish all the tasks.
+We had one month to get ready and we barely had enough time to finish all the preparations.
+Read about the things you need to do before traveling full time here.

 The question we are getting most often is: ‘How do you afford to travel full time?’.
 Well, we have been saving up money for the past 2 years with no purpose in mind.
 Every extra cash we had at the end of the month was put into a savings account.
 After two years, we had enough money to pay the deposit for an apartment in Bucharest.
 However, we were not ready for this step.
 We were not even sure that we want to live in Bucharest for the next years.
 And then we realized that we have enough money to travel full time for at least 10-12 months.
 It seemed like the most natural decision ever since we were traveling during vacation days anyways.